Osteopathy (manipulation therapy)

 - Any muscle, joint or bone injuries you have had

-- Other medical conditions, for example, diabetes, heart problems and asthma
+- Other medical conditions, such as diabetes, heart problems and asthma

 - Where and how often you have pain or other symptoms